graemegilmourbates/cppUnitTest/README.md

 # CPP Unit Test Framework

-## All test functions must share a signature
+### All test functions must share a signature
-function signature is void type with a single reference to a test_result parameter
+Function signature is void type with a single reference to a test_result parameter
 ### Can be either defined functions or lambdas
 ```
 void test_function(test_result& r){